TradeControl/tradecontrol.github.io/src/pages/deployment/web-deployment-mobile.md

 ## Overview

 Trade Control Web supports **one-click deployment** directly from your mobile browser.
 Once deployed, the app connects to a secure database and loads the homepage.
-From there, you proceed to [Initialisation](web-initialisation), where you enter your business identity and start trading.
+From there, you proceed to [Initialisation](/deployment/web-initialisation), where you enter your business identity and start trading.

 No servers, no downloads, no configuration files—just tap and go.

 ## Steps to Deploy

 1. **Visit the Trade Control website** on your mobile phone.
-2. Tap the **Deploy** button.
+2. 🌐  Tap the [**Deploy** button](/deployment/web-deployment-signup) to create your account.
 3. Wait a few moments while the system provisions your business node.
 4. Once the homepage loads, enter your email and password to register.
 5. You’ll be assigned the **Administrator role** automatically.